Types of Top Free Things to Do in Hawaii

 Hawaii is a place where there is certainly a lot of things to do and see.
 But many may not know that some of the Hawaii top attractions can be visited at no cost.
 Here are some of the top free things to do in Hawaii.

-The USS Arizona Memorial in Pearl Harbor on the island of Oahu is a part of the multi-state World War II Valor in the Pacific National Memorial and is managed by the National Park Service.
-This is Hawaii’s top tourist attraction and chronicles the events that occurred during the December 7, 1941 attack on Pearl Harbor as well as the heroism and sacrifices of those who fought in the Pacific Basin theater during World War II.
+The USS Arizona Memorial is a part of the multi-state World War II Valor in the Pacific National Monument.
+The National Park Service manages the memorial.
+This is Hawaii’s top tourist attraction and chronicles the events during the December 7, 1941 attack on Pearl Harbor.
+It’s also one of the top free things to do in Hawaii.
+The memorial tells about the heroism and sacrifices of those who fought in the Pacific during World War II.

-There is no charge to enter the two museums at the memorial as well as to ride the boat ride to the memorial itself.
-Here, you can see the sunken hull of the USS Arizona where over 1,100 sailors and marines are still entombed.
+There is no charge to enter the two museums and to take the boat ride to the memorial.
+Here, you can see the sunken hull of the USS Arizona, the grave site for over 1,100 sailors and marines.

-However, only 1,300 tickets are issued for the boat ride to the memorial itself which is located off of Ford Island in Pearl Harbor.
-Tickets are given out starting at 7:00 am daily on a first come, first served basis.
-All persons in your group must be present at the ticket counter to receive tickets.
-You can also reserve your ticket up to 60 days in advance online at www.recreation.gov but you will be charged a non-refundable $1.50 convenience fee for each ticket.
+However, there are only 1,300 tickets available each day for the boat ride to the memorial.
+You can find the memorial off Ford Island in Pearl Harbor.
+Tickets are given out starting at 7:00 am daily.
+All persons in your group must be present at the counter to receive tickets.
+You can also reserve your ticket up to 60 days in advance online at www.recreation.gov.
+But there will be a non-refundable $1.50 convenience fee for each ticket.

 National Memorial Cemetery of the Pacific

-The National Memorial Cemetery of the Pacific on the island of Oahu is popularly known as Punchbowl and is another one of the top free things to do in Hawaii.
-There is no charge to enter the memorial cemetery, located in the heart of Honolulu and managed by the US Department of Veteran Affairs.
-The national cemetery was initially completed in 1949 to provide a permanent place of internment for servicemen for those whose bodies were temporarily stored throughout the Pacific Basin.
-Today over 53,000 servicemen and women are buried here, including famous World War I veteran and World War II correspondent Ernie Pyle, in addition to numerous Medal of Honor recipients.
+Many refer to the National Memorial Cemetery of the Pacific on Oahu as Punchbowl.
+It is another one of the top free things to do in Hawaii.
+There is no charge to enter the memorial cemetery in the heart of Honolulu.
+The Department of Veteran Affairs manages the facility.
+The national cemetery was initially completed in 1949.
+It was the burial site for deceased servicemen whose bodies were temporarily stored throughout the Pacific Basin.
+Today, the cemetery is the final resting place for over 53,000 servicemen and women.
+It includes the famous World War II correspondent Ernie Pyle, in addition to numerous Medal of Honor recipients.

 The national cemetery is a solemn, yet beautiful place to visit.
 The memorial features artwork depicting the battles that America has fought in the Pacific as well as offers some of the best panoramic views of Hawaii’s largest and capital city, Honolulu.